woohoolabs/yin/README.md

 which is a shortcut of calling the resource transformer (which is introduced below) to obtain the ID of the primary resource (`$this->transformer->getId($this->domainObject)`).

-The only difference between `AbstractSingleResourceDocument` and `AbstractCollectionDocument` lies in the way they regard the `domainObject`: the first one regards it as a single domain object while the latter regards it as an iterable collection of domain objects.
+The only difference between the `AbstractSingleResourceDocument` and `AbstractCollectionDocument` is the way they regard the `domainObject`: the first one regards it as a single domain object while the latter regards it as an iterable collection of domain objects.

 ###### Usage

 Documents are to be transformed to HTTP responses.
-The easiest way to achieve this is to use the [`JsonApi` class](#jsonapi-class) and chose the appropriate response type.
+The easiest way to achieve this is to use the [`JsonApi` class](#jsonapi-class) and choose the appropriate response type.
 Successful documents support three kinds of responses:

-- normal: All the top-level members can be present in the response
+- normal: All the top-level members can be present in the response (except of the "errors")
-- meta: Only the meta top-level member will be present in the response
+- meta: Only the "jsonApi", "links" and meta top-level member can be present in the response
-- relationship: Only the specified relationship object will be present in the response
+- relationship: The specified relationship object will be the primary data of the response

 ##### Documents for error responses